-Throughout the production of the Plan a number of other recommendations have been made to improve on future planning exercises.
-These are summarised in Table 15.1 below.
+Throughout the production of the Plan and following review of responses received from the Consultation, a number of other recommendations have been made to improve on future planning exercises.
+These should be included in the scoping of future plans and are summarised in Table 15.1 below.